• Skip to primary navigation

 • Combine all ingredients into the bowl of an electric mixer, except the milk and butter.

 • In a small saucepan, melt butter and remove from heat.
-Stir in the milk and pour into the mixing bowl.
+Stir the milk into the melted butter and pour the liquid into the mixing bowl.

 • Heat coconut oil in a large skillet to 350°F or over medium heat.
 The oil should be about 1/2 an inch deep.

 • Test heat with a donut hole.
-If it starts to cook right away the oil is ready, if not, leave the doughnut hole until it starts to bubble the oil then add additional donuts.
+If it starts to cook right away, the oil is ready, if not, leave the donut hole until it starts to bubble in the oil, then add additional donuts.

 • Cook on one side until the bottom half starts to brown, flip and cook another 1-2 minutes, or until brown.

-• Dip top of hot donuts into desired glaze and place on a platter.
+• Dip the top of hot donuts, one at a time, into the finished glaze and place on a platter.
 Serve warm.

 Notes